George Floyd protests in Illinois: Champaign–Urbana

 Hundreds of protesters organized by Champaign–Urbana Black Lives Matter gathered at the Champaign County Courthouse in Urbana on June 1.
 Speakers and city officials were heard and then the crowd took to the streets.
 At one point, a road was unblocked so a vehicle could get to Carle Foundation Hospital.
 The protesters marched to the Urbana Police Department for more speeches, particularly concerning the April arrest in Urbana of Aleyah Lewis, and then continued towards downtown Champaign, ending at the Champaign Police Department.
 A second march through Champaign on June 6, primarily organized by high school students and recent graduates, drew thousands of protesters.
 Hundreds of protesters marched through Champaign in an "All Black Lives Matter" rally on June 28, the anniversary of the Stonewall riots, with a focus on injustices faced by LGBTQ black people.

 Chicago

 Numerous protests occurred over the course of five days in Chicago.

+Decatur

+A peaceful protest was held on May 30 outside the Decatur Civic Center.
+A few days later a peaceful protest march was held with hundreds of participants.